CTCycle/XREPORT-radiological-reports-generator/assets/docs/ARCHITECTURE.md

 ### 8.1 Local mode (v1)
 - Typical launcher: `XREPORT/start_on_windows.bat`
-- Uses local `.env` values and portable runtimes in `XREPORT/resources/runtimes` on Windows.
+- Uses local `.env` values and portable runtimes in the repository root `runtimes/` directory on Windows.

 ### 8.2 Local mode (v2, packaged desktop)
 - Desktop packages are built with `release/tauri/build_with_tauri.bat` (build-time helper).
 - At runtime, the packaged Tauri executable starts a local backend process and waits for backend readiness.
-- Runtime bootstrap prefers a discovered valid workspace that already has `.venv\Scripts\python.exe`; otherwise it creates runtime state in a writable root (workspace root when writable, else `%LOCALAPPDATA%\com.xreport.desktop\runtime`).
+- Runtime bootstrap prefers a discovered valid workspace that already has `runtimes\.venv\Scripts\python.exe`; otherwise it creates runtime state in a writable root (workspace root when writable, else `%LOCALAPPDATA%\com.xreport.desktop\runtime`).
-- Dependency sync runs through `uv sync --frozen` only when the resolved runtime `.venv` is missing.
+- Dependency sync runs through `uv sync --frozen` only when the resolved runtime `runtimes\.venv` is missing.
 - Splash synchronization status messaging remains generic and does not include absolute runtime paths.
 - Backend serves both API routes and frontend static files (from `XREPORT/client/dist`) when `XREPORT_TAURI_MODE=true`.
 - Backend also exposes additive `/api/*` route aliases for same-origin frontend compatibility.